micts/anomaly-detection-robotic-vehicle/README.md

 ### Requirements
 `Python 3.x`.
 For packages, see `requirements.txt`.

 Clone or download this repository.
 ```
 $ git clone https://github.com/micts/anomaly-detection-robotic-vehicle.git
 ```
-Make sure to copy the file `vulnerable_robot_challenge.csv` in the folder of this repository.
+Make sure to copy the dataset file, `vulnerable_robot_challenge.csv`, in the folder of this repository.

 ### Model Training and Evaluation
 We run `main.py` to train and evalute the models.